PRS Self-assessment tool | Making Music

 • If you performed in a Church or a School with a licence you might still have to pay through us - see notes below.

-• For free events we collect fees based on audience size per concert.
+For performances in unlicensed venues you can pay PRS fees via Making Music when our membership renewale open in November.
+For free events we collect fees based on audience size per concert.
 For ticketed events we collect fees based on a percentage of gross ticket income.
-Our PRS Tariff outlines how much the fees are.
+You can find our more about fees on our PRS tariff page.

 Programmes